qqrm/qqrm/README.md

 ---

 Currently, I'm focused on sharpening my leadership skills on complex projects.
-I'm not actively looking for new job, but I'm open to Rust collaborations or consulting gigs.
+I'm not actively looking for a new job, but I'm open to Rust collaborations or consulting gigs.

 I love sharing knowledge, mentoring, exploring Rust use cases, and advocating for clean, efficient code.
 Feel free to ask me about transitioning to Rust, performance optimization, or crafting maintainable architectures.